ConsenSysMesh/rimble-ui/example/src/stories/Box/README.md

 ### Component props

-Box will pass any props that are defined on its component.
+Box does not have any props but will pass on props that are defined on its component.

 ### Styled-system props